-Mandamus writ petition means, which one cannot claim as a matter of right.
+Writ of Mandamus is a matter of grace and not a matter of right.
 But it is the discretionary power of the court to allow the writ of mandamus.

 This means - if the court thinks that there may have been a failure in performing the duty by the lower court or public authority, then the court may allow the writ of mandamus.